Baisang/tasa_website/README.md

 Here is how to set up a local version of the website on your own machine.

 1. Clone the repository using git
-2. Install and activate virtualenv (make sure this is inside the first tasa_website folder)
+2. Install and activate virtualenv (make sure this is inside the first `tasa_website` folder). `virtualenv env` and `. env/bin/activate` after you've installed virtualenv.
-3. Use pip to install all of the modules in requirements.txt
+3. Use pip to install all of the modules in requirements.txt (`pip install -r requirements.txt`)
-4. `python tasa_website.py` should start running the server locally
+4. `python tasa_website.py` should start running the server locally.
+Visit the site at `localhost:5000` in your browser.